 ESA WP Meeting in Barcelona

 Members of the EUROSAF European Sailing Academy Working Party met recently in Barcelona under the hospitality of Fundació Navegació Oceànica Barcelona, organizers of the Barcelona World Race.
 The main topic was the ESA-WEST project, which received strong shows of interest from the representatives of Barcelona Universities attending the meeting.
 A tentative date of February 2021 was set, to be confirmed at the beginning of next year.

 As announced at the last AGM in Istanbul and previously informed, we have been reviewing the voluntary ASOIF Good Governance Criteria as applicable to EUROSAF and have produced a detailed action plan to improve EUROSAF’s standing.
 We have started its implementation and will present a new self-assessment at the next AGM in Zagreb on 28 March 2020.

 RO Exchange Meeting 2020

-The Irish Sailing Association will host the next EUROSAF Race Officials Exchange Meeting in Dun Laoghaire on 11 January 2020.
+The Irish Sailing will host the next EUROSAF Race Officials Exchange Meeting in Dun Laoghaire on 11 January 2020.
 Make sure your delegate has registered!
 On top of the RO Exchange there will be presentations about RO training and weather analysis for ROs.
 The Executive Board will also hold a meeting and discuss with delegates.

 Looking forward to your active participation in all this exciting projects, I send you all the best wishes of happiness and success from the EUROSAF Executive Board for the holiday season and beyond, and sailing as much as possible.